-Staff told us that they currently had no patients for whom they needed to make adjustments to enable them to receive treatment.
-The practice had a slightly lower entrance door to enable easier access to treatment rooms for patients who needed it.
+Staff told us that they currently had some patients for whom they needed to make adjustments to enable them to receive treatment by ensuring that they were supported by family members.

 Staff described an example of a patient who found it unsettling to wait in the waiting room before an appointment.
 The team kept this in mind to make sure the dentist could see them as soon as possible after they arrived.